 Unlike some cities, Pinellas Park isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pinellas Park are a mix of both white- and blue-collar jobs.
-Overall, Pinellas Park is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pinellas Park who work in office and administrative support (17.47%), sales jobs (8.57%), and healthcare (7.17%).
+Overall, Pinellas Park is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pinellas Park who work in office and administrative support (16.75%), sales jobs (9.61%), and management occupations (7.43%).

-The education level of Pinellas Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.58% of adults 25 and older in Pinellas Park have a college degree.
+In terms of college education, Pinellas Park is nearly on par with the US average for all cities of 21.84%: 20.06% of adults 25 and older in Pinellas Park have a bachelor's degree or advanced degree.

-The per capita income in Pinellas Park in 2010 was $23,540, which is middle income relative to Florida and the nation.
-This equates to an annual income of $94,160 for a family of four.
+The per capita income in Pinellas Park in 2010 was $23,787, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $95,148 for a family of four.
 However, Pinellas Park contains both very wealthy and poor people as well.

 Pinellas Park is a very ethnically-diverse city.
 The people who call Pinellas Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pinellas Park residents report their race to be White, followed by Asian.
 Pinellas Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the city’s residents.
-Important ancestries of people in Pinellas Park include Irish, Italian, English, and French .
+People of Hispanic or Latino origin account for 10.91% of the city’s residents.
+Important ancestries of people in Pinellas Park include German, Irish, English, Italian, and Polish.